 Besides the actual destruction of unborn children through abortion, the anti-Christian and immoral teachings by Planned Parenthood have a devastating impact on young men and women.
 (For example, one common educational tactic of Planned Parenthood is “desensitizing”.
 The goal of this tactic is to break down inhibitions to talking about sex so that “education” can occur more readily.
 In reality this tactic desensitizes the conscience and reduces the sanctity of the sexual relationship, while actually arousing interest in the topic.)

-In addition, it is important for each person to remember that abortion is murder and is thus against God’s law.
+It is important for each person to remember that abortion is murder and is thus against God’s law.
 It is not necessary for us to fully understand all of the harms and reasons behinds God’s laws.

 Boycott Participants Speak Out